EmmanuelMmanda/simple-api-for-calculation-area-peimeter-and-circumference/README.md

-# AREA PERIMETER CORCUMFERENCE API
+# AREA PERIMETER CIRCUMFERENCE API
 A simple python- flask restful API for calculation area perimeter and circumference of dimensional objects